A BusinessDay report shows that Nigeria’s tax income has decreased by 76% over 5 years; from ₦5 trillion in 2012 to ₦1.2 trillion by 2016.

 There are various penalties for not paying tax, every single tax evaded carries its own punishment.
 Generally, under Section 66 of the Federal Inland Revenue Service’s Companies Income Tax Act tax collectors the power to seize/auction off the goods and even premises of defaulting taxpayers to recover monies owed.

-So it is perfectly legal for the authorities to seize your assets if you default on taxes; it is the law.
+So it is perfectly legal for the authorities to seize assets if taxes are default on; it is the law.

 Section 40 of the 2006 Federal Inland Revenue Service Act deals with ‘Failure to deduct or remit tax’ and states that;